 One way of using economics is to ensure that the costs and the benefits of environmental measures are well balanced.
 Although it is difficult to estimate costs and benefits, there is an increasing demand that this is done before environmental policy is decided on a European level.
 With the use of market-based instruments, environmental goals can sometimes be reached more efficiently than with traditional command and control regulations.

 Economic and environmental objectives are often perceived as being contradictory.
 It is believed that a choice must be made between one and the other and that both cannot be achieved concurrently.
 This perception is wrong, and that economy and environment can go together.

 A broad range of studies have been undertaken examining the different links between environment and the economy.
 See further details and most recent studies here.

 The Commission introduced in 2002 integrated assessment of all new policies in forms of Impact Assessments.
 These assessments involve the identification of the problem, objectives, options to address the problem and an analysis of the economic, social and environmental impacts of the different options.
 For comparing the options, relevant methods used are usually a cost-benefit framework (recognising that not all impacts are monetised of course) or cost-effectiveness analysis.
 As such, Impact Assessment should lead to better and more cost-effective policies that are clearly justified.
-See further details on the Commission's impact assessments here.
 All final impact assessments - including on environment policy initiatives - are available here.

 Market-based instruments (MBI), such as environmental taxes, tradable permit systems or targeted subsidies, are a cost-effective way to protect and improve the environment.
 They provide incentives to firms and consumers to opt for greener production or products.
 Governments can also opt for an Environmental Tax or Fiscal Reform or the reform of Environmentally Harmful Subsidies.
 See further details.